LIS

 Historical Notes

-A. Each retail licensee, except a licensed individual who is on the premises, shall have a designated manager able to understand and communicate in the English language in a reasonably satisfactory manner present and in actual charge of the business being conducted under the license at any time the licensed establishment is kept open for business, whether or not the privileges of the license are being exercised.
-The name of the designated manager of every retail licensee shall be kept posted in a conspicuous place in the establishment, in letters not less than one inch in size, during the time he is in charge.
+A. Each retail licensee, except a licensed individual who is on the premises, shall have a designated manager present and in actual charge of the business being conducted under the license at any time the licensed establishment is kept open for business, whether or not the privileges of the license are being exercised.
+The designated manager must be able to understand and communicate in the English language in a reasonably satisfactory manner.
+The name of the retail licensee's designated manager shall be kept posted in a conspicuous place in the establishment, in letters not less than one inch in size, during the time the designated manager is in charge.

-The posting of the name of a designated manager shall qualify such person to act in that capacity until disapproved by the board.
+The posting of the name of a designated manager shall qualify such person to act in that capacity until disapproved by the Virginia Alcoholic Beverage Control Authority (authority).

-B. The board reserves the right to disapprove any person as a designated manager if it shall have reasonable cause to believe that any cause exists which would justify the board in refusing to issue such person a license, or that such person has committed any act that would justify the board in suspending or revoking a license.
+B. The authority reserves the right to disapprove any person as a designated manager if it shall have reasonable cause to believe that any condition exists that would justify the authority in refusing to issue such person a license or in suspending or revoking a license granted to such person.

-Before disapproving a designated manager, the board shall accord him the same notice, opportunity to be heard, and follow the same administrative procedures accorded a licensee cited for a violation of Title 4.1 of the Code of Virginia.
+Before disapproving a designated manager, the authority shall accord such designated manager the same notice and opportunity to be heard and follow the same administrative procedures accorded a licensee cited for a violation of Title 4.1 of the Code of Virginia.

-C. No licensee of the board shall knowingly permit a person under 21 years of age, nor one who has been disapproved by the board within the preceding 12 months, to act as designated manager of his business.
+C. No licensee of the authority shall knowingly permit a person younger than 21 years of age, nor one who has been disapproved by the authority within the preceding 12 months, to act as designated manager of the licensee's business.

-D. Notwithstanding the provisions of § 4.1-225 (1) (i) of the Code of Virginia, the board will not take action to suspend or revoke a retail license if a licensee knowingly employs a person who has been convicted in any court of a felony or of any crime or offense involving moral turpitude, except in the following two categories:
+D. Notwithstanding the provisions of § 4.1-225 A 1 h of the Code of Virginia, the authority will not take action to suspend or revoke a retail license if a licensee knowingly employs a person who has been convicted in any court of a felony or of any crime or offense involving moral turpitude, except in the following two categories:

-2. The board may suspend or revoke a license if a licensee knowingly employs in the business conducted under such license, as agent, servant, or employee, in a position that is involved in the creation or maintenance of records required to be kept by the licensee under the provisions of Title 4.1 of the Code of Virginia or board regulations, or in the preparation or filing of any tax return or report required under Title 4.1 or Title 58.1 of the Code of Virginia or board regulations, any person who has been convicted of a felony violation of the laws of the Commonwealth prohibiting robbery, burglary, larceny, embezzlement, computer crimes, forgery, false pretenses, issuing bad checks, false representations to obtain property or credit, credit card forgery or fraud, or money laundering, or a similar offense under the laws of any state, or the United States.
+2. The authority may suspend or revoke a license if a licensee knowingly employs in the business conducted under such license, as agent, servant, or employee in a position that is involved in the creation or maintenance of records required to be kept by the licensee under the provisions of Title 4.1 of the Code of Virginia or authority regulations or in the preparation or filing of any tax return or report required under Title 4.1 or Title 58.1 of the Code of Virginia or authority regulations, any person who has been convicted of a felony violation of the laws of the Commonwealth prohibiting robbery, burglary, larceny, embezzlement, computer crimes, forgery, false pretenses, issuing bad checks, false representations to obtain property or credit, credit card forgery or fraud, or money laundering, or a similar offense under the laws of any state or the United States.

-E. If a retail licensee wishes to employ a person whose employment would be covered by subdivision D 1 or 2 of this section, or who has violated the laws of the Commonwealth, of any other state, or of the United States, applicable to the manufacture, transportation, possession, use or sale of alcoholic beverages, the licensee may apply to the board for approval of such employment.
-The board will cause the Bureau of Law Enforcement Operations to conduct an investigation into the suitability of the person for employment and recommend approval or disapproval.
-Before disapproving the employment of a person, the board shall accord him the same notice, opportunity to be heard, and follow the same administrative procedures accorded a licensee cited for a violation of Title 4.1 of the Code of Virginia.
+E. If a retail licensee wishes to employ a person whose employment would be covered by subdivision D 1 or D 2 of this section, or who has violated the laws of the Commonwealth, of any other state, or of the United States applicable to the manufacture, transportation, possession, use, or sale of alcoholic beverages, the licensee may (i) immediately employ the individual if the offenses occurred more than five years preceding the date of employment or (ii) apply to the authority for approval of such employment if the offense occurred within five years preceding the date of employment.
+The authority will cause the Bureau of Law Enforcement Operations to conduct an investigation into the suitability of the person for employment and recommend approval or disapproval.
+Before disapproving the employment of a person, the authority shall accord the person the same notice, opportunity to be heard, and follow the same administrative procedures accorded a licensee cited for a violation of Title 4.1 of the Code of Virginia.

 Statutory Authority